 p.7 l.138: by giving this explicit reference to pelagic organisms do you mean the model does perform worse for all other kinds of interaction types?
 This is also relevant in terms of the Pawar et al (2012) terminology where pelagic interactions as 3D/3D interactions are different than 2D/3D or 2D/3D interactions.
 Should be considered.

 The model assumes that both predator and prey move within the fluid, and cannot hide from one another.
+This affects the equation used to calculate encounter rates.
 This is why the model is well-suited for pelagic or flying organisms.
-Interactions occurring on the bottom of the system (i.e., benthic or terrestrial systems) violate these assumptions (e.g., the predator can hide).
+Interactions occurring on the bottom of the system (i.e., benthic or terrestrial systems) violate these.
 We clarified this point in the corresponding paragraph.
+Inclusion of dimensionality into Portalier et al’s model seems the next natural step to undergo within the physics-based approach that we advocate.

 p.9 l.176: At least for ectotherms digestion is not independent from the physical property temperature (Rall et al. 2012).
 As you point out correctly, digestion is an integral part of the mechanisms subsumed in the handling time parameter.
 Please clarify.